Get CMS Access

 Keeping this information current helps support collaboration, accountability, and future website updates and migrations.

-CMS training is offered twice a year, with drop-in support sessions typically held one to two weeks before each semester.
+CMS training is offered twice per year, with drop-in support sessions typically scheduled one to two weeks before each semester.

 Each department or area with webpages on lbcc.edu is responsible for identifying who manages and maintains its web content.
 Content owners and their designated web teams are accountable for the pages they oversee.
 Web teams must be designated and approved by the appropriate Dean or Vice President.

-• Coordinating with the Web Coordinator to ensure content ownership information and web team details are current
+• Coordinating with the Web Coordinator to keep page ownership and web team information up to date

-Once CMS access is granted, contributors (web team) update the pages they are responsible for and are expexted to attend CMS training sessions or review the training materials if a session is missed.
+Once CMS access is granted, contributors (web team) update the pages they are responsible for and are expected to attend CMS training sessions or review the training materials if a session is missed.

 Why This Matters